 In specific team sir, what are the challenges facing the Agency and how do you intend to address them?

-These are all the things done by the public and for me, they are signs of lack of engagement between FERMA and the public and I want to see that we address all these in our media strategy.
-Since I came, we have established social media platforms and it is now picking up and I am an active participant.
+These are all the things done by the public and they are signs of lack of engagement between FERMA and the public and I want to see that we address all these in our media strategy.
+Since I came, we have established social media platforms and it is now picking up.

 Not too long ago, the President directed the Agency to embark on the rehabilitation and maintenance of some federal roads in the geo-political zones of the country.
 How far have you gone in carrying out this mandate?

-Before this Presidential directive, FERMA had been unusually quite in the discharge of its statutory responsibilities, what should we attribute to this development?
+Before this Presidential directive, FERMA had been unusually quiet in the discharge of its statutory responsibilities, what should we attribute to this development?